GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 		sha1sum <filename>.crt
 ```

-3. Add the COMMON Root CA certificate by using the Group Policy Object (GPO) **or the _certutil_ tool.
+3. Add the COMMON Root CA certificate to the NTAuth Trust Store by using the Group Policy Object (GPO) or the _certutil_ tool, as described below.

 ### (Recommended) GPO Method
-1. Log into a Domain Controller server as a member of the **Enterprise Administrators** group.<!--Plural "Administrators" is correct?
-Consistency issue.-->
+1. Log into a Domain Controller server as a member of the **Enterprise Administrators** group.<!--Plural "Administrators" is correct?-->
 2. Open the GPMC: _gpmc.msc_
-3. Within the appropriate GPO applied to the Domain Controllers, go to _Computer Configuration\Policies\Windows Settings\Security Settings\Public Key Policies\ _.
+3. Within the appropriate GPO applied to the Domain Controllers, go to _Computer Configuration\Policies\Windows Settings\Security Settings\Public Key Policies\ _. <!--Unclear meaning of "appropriate GPO".-->
 4. Right-click **Trusted Root Certification Authorities**, and then click **Import**.
 5. On the **Welcome to the Certificate Import Wizard** page, click **Next**.
 6. On the **File to Import** page, enter the path to the certificate files (e.g., _\\adfsresource\c$\fcpca.cer_), and then click **Next**.
 7. On the **Certificate Store** page, click **Place all certificates in the following store**, and then click **Next**.
 8. On the **Completing the Certificate Import Wizard** page, verify your information, and then click **Finish**.
-9. Use the command: _gpupdate /force at the command line_ to replicate the group policy, or wait for it to replicate based on your replication time and settings.
+9. At the command line, enter: _gpupdate /force_ to replicate the group policy, or wait for it to replicate based on your replication time and settings.
 10. Open **MMC.exe &gt; File &gt; Add/Remove Snap-in &gt; Certificates &gt; Computer account &gt; Local computer**, and then click **OK**.
-In the **Certificate (Local Computer) &gt; Trusted Root Certification Authorities &gt; Certificates** folder, you should see a certificate **Issued to** and **Issued by Federal Common Policy CA**.
+11. In the **Certificate (Local Computer) &gt; Trusted Root Certification Authorities &gt; Certificates** folder, you should see a certificate **Issued to** and **Issued by Federal Common Policy CA**.
-11. Right-click on the **Federal Common Policy CA certificate**, and then click **properties** to verify that COMMON is enabled for all purposes.
+12. Right-click on the **Federal Common Policy CA certificate**, and then click **properties** to verify that COMMON is enabled for all purposes.

 ### Certutil Method

-Add the COMMON Root CA certificate by using the _certuil_ tool.
-You must have **Enterprise Administrator** permissions for the domain to use _certutil_.<!--Above we say "Enterprise Administrators Group."
-Consistency issue.
-If that is correct, then should this person also be in the Enterprise Administators Group?
-Windows-related group?-->
+Add the COMMON Root CA certificate to NTAuth Trust Store by using the _certuil_ tool.
+You must have **Enterprise Administrator** permissions for the domain to use _certutil_.

-1. To publish/add a certificate to NTAuth, enter command:
+1. To publish/add a certificate to NTAuth, enter the command:

 ```
   	certutil –dspublish –f <certificate_to_publish.cer or fcpca.cer> NTAuthCA